UofABioinformaticsHub/BestPractices/README.md

   - These can include simple things like the presence of a file with the correct name, to verification of the output of a function.
 - **Error Handling:**
   - You will make mistakes!
 Often.
-  - Write code to fail quickly and loudly on errors
+  - Write code to fail quickly and clearly on errors
   - Write clear error messages

 # Data Management